Purushamedha: Views

 Helmer Ringgren regarded that the traces of Purushameda are not clearly detectable.

-Dayananda Saraswati, founder of Arya Samaj has rejected any kind of human or animal sacrifice in vaidika yagñas.
+Dayananda Sarasvati, founder of Arya Samaj had rejected all human sacrifices and animal sacrifice in vaidika yajnas.

-In November 2000, a modern version of Purushamedha was organised by All World Gayatri Pariwar at Shantikunj Haridwar, marking the completion of 12 year Yugsandhi Mahapurascharana.
-In this program, named Srijan Sankalp Vibhuti Mahayagya, participants had to tie themselves with Yup and take an oath to dedicate their life to social causes as a sacrifice.
-Yagya was performed on 1551 kundas on the bank of the Ganges and was attended by four million devotees.
+In November 2000, a modern version of Purushamedha was organised by All World Gayatri Pariwar at Shantikunja Haridvara, marking the completion of 12 year Yugsandhi Mahapurascharana.
+In this program, named Srijana Sankalpa Vibhuti Mahayajna, participants had to tie themselves with Yupas and take an oath to dedicate their life to social causes as a sacrifice.
+Yajnas was performed on 1551 kundas on the bank of the Ganga river and was attended by four million devotees.